BioimageAnalysisCoreWEHI/publication_scripts/2025/Bader_Caspase8/README.md

 # Custom Cell Segmentation with Cellpose + Vizgen Post-Processing Tool

-This repository contains the training data, the final Cellpose model, and command line scripts for using the Vizgen Post-Processing Tool **[VPT](https://github.com/Vizgen/vizgen-postprocessing)**
+This repository contains the training data, the final Cellpose model, and command line scripts for using the **[Vizgen Post-Processing Tool (VPT)](https://github.com/Vizgen/vizgen-postprocessing)**

 ---

 ## Overview
-We developed a **custom Cellpose 2.0 model** using a human-in-the-loop approach to segment Vizgen MERFISH data.
+We developed a **custom Cellpose 2.0 model** using a human-in-the-loop approach to re-segment MERSCOPE data.
 This repo shares the training data, annotations, trained model, and workflows used for the results in the paper.

 ---